 We are dedicated to promoting patient-centered and reliable health care from the moment surgery is scheduled to the day the patient returns to their normal life activities.

 Our pre-surgical preparation services include evaluations conducted in-person at our Center for Preoperative Assessment and Planning (CPAP) clinics as well as over the phone, depending on patient candidacy.
-Appointments take place at our 3 clinics, located around the St. Louis metropolitan area:
+Appointments take place at our three clinics (map), located around the St. Louis metropolitan area:

 - Barnes-Jewish Hospital CPAP (view map)